imashiqe/quiz-app/README.md

 # Getting Started with Quiz Buzz

-This is  A Questions answering Applications You  Can  Anser  Your Questions
+This is  A Questions answering Applications You  Can  Answer  Your Questions

 Technology Using :-  HTML,CSS, JAVASCRIPT, TAILWINDCSS, DAISY UI , AND React